Rhadow/ruzzle/how_is_ruzzle_created_en.md

 9. npm link ruzzle
 10. npm run start

-I know there are a lot of steps and you want to know the reason behind them.
+I know there are a lot of steps and its tedious.
 These steps are documented in more details in the rust-wasm tutorial link above.

 If you want a TLDR version, here it is: ruzzle is a rust repository and wasm-pack builds it into webassembly that lives in `ruzzle/pkg`.
 We also create `ruzzle/www` folder where the website lives in.
-The npm links the compiled rust code to the `ruzzle/www` so it can be used in the website.
+Npm then links the compiled rust code to the `ruzzle/www` node modules directory so it can be used in the website.
 Finally, webpack dev server is used to serve the website locally.

 When doing development, everytime a change is made in the Rust code, you need to run `wasm-pack build` to compile it in order to see the result.
 You don't need to restart the server though, webpack will pick it up automatically.
 This is still not very efficient for development, but the tool chain is evolving and I'm sure running `wasm-pack build` repeatedly will be solved in the near future.